pytorch/pytorch/docs/source/notes/cuda.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 A captured graph acts on the same virtual addresses every time it replays.
-If PyTorch freed the memory, a later replay would hit an illegal memory access.
+If PyTorch frees the memory, a later replay can hit an illegal memory access.
-If PyTorch reassigned the memory to new tensors, the replay could corrupt the values seen by those tensors.
+If PyTorch reassigns the memory to new tensors, the replay can corrupt the values seen by those tensors.
 Therefore, the virtual addresses used by the graph must be reserved for the graph across replays.
 The PyTorch caching allocator achieves this by detecting when capture is underway and satisfying the capture's allocations